Search Syntax

 source: https://docs.chalk.ai/docs/log-search-syntax

-## Search Chalk logs with text terms, facets, Boolean operators, and grouped values.
+## Search Chalk logs and similar pages (access logs, kube events, traces, and spans) with text terms, fields, Boolean operators, wildcards, and grouped values.

-Chalk log search is composed of terms and operators.
-Terms can search the log message or a
+A query is composed of terms and operators.
+Terms can search the message or a specific field.

 There are two types of terms: